 Variety is the spice of life.
-That statement rings true in the real life as well as our virtual endeavours.
+That statement rings true in real life as well as our virtual endeavors.
 So why spend thousands on a top-of-the-range gaming unit, hours setting it up only to be shackled in by the pre-prescribed server offered out the box when you buy a game?

 The point of gaming is to break out the box, to escape reality and indulge your wildest imaginations.

 You wouldn’t.
 We don’t blame you.
 The point of gaming is to break out of the box, to escape reality and indulge your wildest imaginations.
 Don’t be shackled by an out-the-box game server.

 However, such is life, unfortunately, any flight of fancy or expression of imagination must at some point be rooted in reality.
 To really explore the depths of your imagination and push the boundaries of what your gaming platform and game can achieve you’re going to have to lift up the hood and take a long hard look at the pre-prescribed dedicated server.
 Ask yourself: Can it really deliver?

 The issue with out-the-box servers is game developers build them with the specific job of carrying weight.
 A successful game and its server could experience hundreds of thousands, if not millions of people logging in at any given time.
 Vast outages of connectivity are going to detrimentally affect the perception even if it is the best-written, most beautifully rendered game ever.
 Therefore developers need to deliver passable connectivity to the highest number of people as possible.

 What’s more, in online console gaming there is often no dedicated server but rather the server floats.
 That means it’s attached to the player that is deemed to have the best connection.
 This person’s connection will be the server.
 This means the entire gaming experience for potentially tens of people is reliant on this player’s connection.
 If a housemate receives a Skype call or decides to turn on Netflix this will have a detrimental effect on every single player’s gaming experience.
 It’s not ideal.